nicm42/100-days-of-code-v2/log 1.md

 **Day 95: 26th October 2020**
 It's a good thing I gave it a day to check because I found a couple of things wrong.
 It's done now, and just requires the maintainer to check if what I did was right.
 I had more fun with Git because I realised I gave my branch the wrong name.
 It's interesting how many of these things are easier to fix in the terminal.
 The quesstion is: is that because typing commands in the terminal is inherently easier or because SmartGit isn't actually that easy to use?

+**Day 96: 31st October 2020**
+I need to get back into blogging, so I set up a blog with hasnode.
+Much easier than wordpress.com because there's almost nothing to customise, so I can't waste time on that!
+I also spent some time looking at Git.
+I understand now what happened on one of my Hacktoberfest repos due to the difference between fetch and pull.
+After looking at some more Git GUIs I've decided to give GitKraken a try.
+I'll see how easy it is ot use when I add this change!
+Although I do have to zoom into it at 120% because the text is so tiny!